backstage/backstage/SECURITY.md

 When returning a response from an Express route, always use `.json(...)` or `.end()` without any arguments.
 This ensures that the response can not be interpreted as an HTML document with embedded JavaScript by the browser.
 Never use `.send(...)` unless you want to send other forms of content, and be sure to always set an explicit content type.
 If you need to return HTML or other content that may be executed by the browser, be very careful how you handle user input.

-If you want to return an error response, simply throw the error or pass it on to the `next(...)` callback.
+If you want to return an error response, simply throw the error or pass it onto the `next(...)` callback.
 There is a middleware installed that will transform the error into a JSON response.
 Many of the common HTTP errors are available from `@backstage/errors`, for example `NotFoundError`, which will also set the correct status code.

 The following example show how to return an error that contains user input: